Maasai people

 But less land for an ever-growing Kenyan population means less land for the Maasai, their livestock, and wildlife.

 More and more, a lion will take a cow or some goats and get killed in retaliation.
 While in the past the retaliatory killing by poisoning was unheard of, and lions were bravely hunted on foot by warriors simply armed with spears, nowadays poisoning has become a common and very effective method.
-Carcasses of livestock get poisoned with a chip pesticide, easily available in the market.
+Carcasses of livestock get poisoned with a cheap pesticide, easily available in the market.

-Lions are a disappearing species: their numbers plunged from an estimated population of 400,000 in mid-20th century, to as few as 23,000, with a range of 16,500-30,000, nearly 15 years ago (Bauer and Van Der Merwe 2004).
+Lions are a disappearing species: their numbers plunged from an estimated population of 400,000 in the mid-20th century, to as few as 23,000, with a range of 16,500-30,000, nearly 20 years ago (Bauer and Van Der Merwe 2004).

 In the past, the Maasai and the wildlife simply lived together, in balance.
 If this could be re-established, by showing to the Maasai the economic value of the presence of wildlife in their land, the future of the land, of the wildlife, and of the Maasai people will be assured.